royaloakonshore/simplified/docs/00-product-requirements.md

             *   For each, it uses their `BillOfMaterial` to create negative `InventoryTransaction` records for the component raw materials, reducing their `quantityOnHand`. **[Implemented]**
         *   Production views exclude pricing. **[Implemented for Kanban]**
         *   **NEW REQUIREMENT:** Ensure orders sent to production create cards in the production Kanban/rows in a table view.
 These cards/rows should link to the specific order page. **[Kanban card creation is implemented.
 Linking to order page exists.]**
-        *   **NEW REQUIREMENT:** Production Kanban cards/table rows should also contain a BOM information view (e.g., a modal or expandable section showing components and quantities for manufactured items in the order). **[Basic modal exists but needs enhancement - currently shows only BOM, should show comprehensive order details]**
+        *   **NEW REQUIREMENT:** Production Kanban cards/table rows should also contain a BOM information view (e.g., a modal or expandable section showing components and quantities for manufactured items in the order). **[IMPLEMENTED - Enhanced modal shows comprehensive order details + BOM with proper calculations and navigation]**
-        *   **NEW REQUIREMENT:** Production cards must display delivery date prominently to support production scheduling and priority management.
+        *   **NEW REQUIREMENT:** Production cards must display delivery date prominently to support production scheduling and priority management. **[IMPLEMENTED - Delivery date prominently displayed in production modal]**

 ### 4. Customer Relationship Management (CRM)
     *   Manage customer database: contact details, addresses (billing/shipping). **[Implemented, including CustomerTable with advanced features]**